zar-moethu/global-education-systems-python/README.md

 **Project Files**

-*Python Code*:
+*- Python Code*:
   [View Python_Code.ipynb](https://github.com/zar-moethu/world-education-systems-python/blob/main/Python_Code.ipynb)

-*Dataset*:
+*- Dataset*:
 [Download raw file](https://github.com/zar-moethu/world-education-systems-python/raw/main/dataset.xlsx)

-*Output Visuals*:
+*- Output Visuals*:
 [Output folder](https://github.com/zar-moethu/world-education-systems-python/tree/main/Output).

-WeatherDashboard.pbix

-Dashboard Overview (PDF Preview):
-Dashboard Overview (PDF)

-How to use this project:

-Refresh the Power BI dashbord file to pull the latest API data.
-This ensures you're working with real-time information.

-Data analysis is an ongoing process and continuous improvement and innovation are key to long-term success.
-I believe every analyst’s journey is strengthened by an open mindset and a willingness to receive feedback.
-I welcome your thoughts, suggestions and collaboration on this project.

-Feel free to download, explore, and adapt it to better understand how real-time data can be modeled and visualized in Power BI.
+**📘How to Use This**

+- Data analysis is an ongoing learning journey, focused on exploring data meaningfully rather than producing a finalised or commercial product.
+- This work is a living document, open to iteration, feedback and collaboration, as its value lies not only in the results but also in the learning that comes from the process of discovery.
+- Feel free to download the code, dataset and explore the notebooks or visualisations for your own learning or inspiration.

 ⚠️ Disclaimer: This dashboard is intended for visual learning and demonstration purposes only — not for business or operational use.

-**How to use this**

-- This analysis was carried out as part of an ongoing learning journey, with the purpose of exploring data meaningfully rather than producing a finalised or commercial product.
-- It represents a study-based project where the focus is on understanding patterns through Unsupervised Learning Algorithm and clustering analysis
-- This work is a living document, open to iteration, feedback and collaboration, as its value lies not only in the results but also in the learning that comes from the process of discovery.